-© 2014 ADCIS S.A.
+© 2022 ADCIS S.A.

 All rights reserved.
 This document and the software described in it are protected by copyright laws and distributed under licenses restricting their use, copying, distribution, and decompilation.
-No part of this document or the software may be reproduced in any form by any means without prior written permission from at least one of the following:
+No part of this document or the software may be reproduced in any form by any means without prior written permission from:

-ADCIS SA Amerinex Applied Imaging, Inc.

-3, rue Martin Luther King P.O.
-Box 6473

-14280 Saint-Contest Monroe Township, NJ 08831

-France U.S.A.

-+ 33 (0) 2 31 06 23 00 +1 609-944-8855
+ADCIS S.A.
+3, rue Martin Luther King 14280 Saint-Contest France + 33 (0) 2 31 06 23 00